 - Familiarise yourself with escape routes and assembly points. - Take care when cooking.
-Never leave cooking unattended. - Cooking in your room (including the use of sandwich makers, toasters or similar) is not permitted. - The use of fairy lights, candles or other naked flames is expressly forbidden. - Fire doors, especially in gyp rooms, should never be wedged open or obstructed.
+Never leave cooking unattended. - Cooking in your room (including the use of mini ovens, pizza ovens, sandwich makers, toasters or similar) is strictly prohibited. - The use of fairy lights, candles, joss sticks or other naked flames or other forms of incense is also strictly prohibited.
+This includes battery powered fairy lights or candles. - Fire doors, especially in gyp rooms, should never be wedged open or obstructed.
 Gyp room doors should be closed before cooking is commenced. - It is a criminal offence to tamper with the fire detection and alarm systems, or with fire extinguishers.
 In the past, irresponsible behaviour involving the fire detection and alarm systems has led to students being fined and sent out of residence.
-(See Appendix 5 Damage to Fire Equipment.) - If you know of an empty extinguisher, please alert the Head Porter. - Always keep flammable materials (clothes, books, papers etc.) away from heat sources such as kettles, radiators and light bulbs. - Don't use electrical appliances (especially kettles) on the floor. - Each room is provided with a heat-resistant tile on which students may place hot items such as hair straighteners.
-Please contact the Maintenance Department if it is missing. - Don't leave washing to dry in fire escapes, or obstruct them in any way. - Do not hang your own curtains, or put wall hangings or alternative lampshades in your room.
+(See Appendix F Damage to Fire Equipment.) - If you know of a damaged or missing fire extinguisher, please alert the Head Porter. - Always keep flammable materials (clothes, books, papers etc.) away from heat sources such as kettles, radiators and light bulbs. - Do not use electrical appliances (especially kettles) on the floor. - Do not leave washing to dry in fire escapes, or obstruct them in any way. - Do not hang your own curtains, or put wall hangings or alternative lampshades in your room.
 They are a potential fire hazard.
-Those provided by the College are fire retardant and meet current fire regulations. - Joss sticks and other forms of incense are not permitted as they are a major fire hazard.
+Those provided by the College are fire retardant and meet current fire regulations. - Each room is provided with a heat-resistant tile on which students may place hot items such as hair straighteners.
+Please contact the Maintenance Department if it is missing via the Maintenance Request System (MRS) at https://maintenance.sel.cam.ac.uk/.